A Chiastic Reconfiguration Of Zechariah 1-6

 Chapter 6 2 The first chariot had red horses, the second black, 3 the third white, and the fourth colorful, mottled.

-The colours of the four sets of horses represent the domain of expertise of the angels, and we infer the meaning of the colour based on clues in other "horse" visions (Zech.
+The colours of the four sets of horses indicate their domain of operation, and we infer the meaning of the colour based on clues in this and other "horse" visions (Zech.
 1:7-17, Rev. 6:2-8).
-We propose that: 'white' represents specialists in political battles; 'black' signifies specialists in battles over economics and commerce; 'red' is related to literal war and peace; and horses that are "colourfully mottled" represent angels that can battle across multiple domains.
+We propose that:

 Chapter 6 4 I asked the angel who was speaking to me, “What are these, my lord?”
 5 The angel answered me, “These are four spirits of heaven, going out from standing in the presence of the Lord of the whole world.